Karol Świerczewski: Spain

 In 1931-1933 and maybe later Świerczewski was heavily involved in armed insurrection trainings, delivered by Comintern to Spanish communists in Moscow.
-His direct role is inclear, though he later produced highly detailed reports on the classes given; he suggested a number of measures to improve their quality.
+His direct role is unclear, though he later produced highly detailed reports on the classes given; he suggested a number of measures to improve their quality.
 Already at the time he used the nick-name Walter.
 In late 1935, when officer ranks were introduced in the Soviet Army, Świerczewski was classified as colonel.

 In 1936, under the name General Walter, he was sent to Spain during the Spanish Civil War, where he initially led the XIV International Brigade in the Battle of Lopera, and later the 35th International Division in the Segovia offensive, and the battles of Brunete, Belchite, Teruel, and the Aragon Offensive.
 By April 1938 Spanish communist leaders wanted the replacement of many International Brigade commanders due to poor performance, and although André Marty disagreed, he had to compromise and General Walter and Vladimir Ćopić were replaced.